Intent, Implementation and Impact

 PSHE is implemented using our whole school curriculum map produced in conjunction with Health Education Programme (HEP).
 PSHE is delivered implicitly through our school values as well as explicitly, through many areas of school life such as assemblies, circle time and campaigns such as Anti-Bullying week.

-At St. Mary’s we have integrated the Mind Up programme into our PSHE curriculum.
-Mind Up is based firmly in neuroscience.
-Here the children learn about the brain and the link between these and their emotions.
-To complement these we practise daily ‘Brain Breaks’ in class.
+To enable children to succeed, we practise daily ‘Brain Breaks’ in class.
 ‘Brain breaks’ are deep breathing exercises which children do to help them calm down and prepare them for learning.

 How we deliver PSHE at St. Mary’s Catholic Primary School:

-• There are specific focus weeks within the curriculum such as Ant-Bullying Week, Internet Safety Week, Children’s Mental Health Week
+- There are specific focus weeks within the curriculum such as Anti-Bullying Week, Internet Safety Week, Children’s Mental Health Week

-• Our PSHE Curriculum also includes links to British Values (BV), Spiritual, Moral, Social and Cultural (SMSC) and the language is used consistently by staff
+- Our PSHE Curriculum also includes links to British Values (BV), Spiritual, Moral, Social and Cultural (SMSC)

-• There are links to safeguarding, the school values, BV, rights and responsibilities and Mind Up to ensure that the children have an overall knowledge within these areas of the curriculum
+- There are links to safeguarding, the school values, BV and rights and responsibilities to ensure that the children have an overall knowledge within these areas of the curriculum

 Lessons consist of class discussions, debates, circle-time, and group activities.
 Our aim is to ensure all children develop their Cultural Capital and are socially prepared for life in Britain and the modern world.